 Maximum Timeframe for Program Completion

 As part of the Satisfactory Academic Progress requirements, financial aid recipients must complete their degree program within a specific time frame.
 The maximum timeframe for completing a degree program is 150% of the published program length.
 For undergraduate degree programs, the maximum timeframe is 180 hours (120 hour degree plan x 150% = 180 hours).
 Graduate programs vary based on the individual program credit hour requirements.
 Refer to the bulletin which corresponds to your year of entry for your specific degree requirements.
 Enrolled students can also look up their degree requirements on Degree Works.

-If you are offered tuition assistance from multiple sources, such as a St. Edward's merit scholarship, veteran's tuition assistance program, ROTC, etc., the combined total will not exceed your direct tuition.
-The St. Edward's merit scholarship will be reduced (or replaced) by other funding provided that is designated as tuition assistance.
+If a student is offered tuition assistance from multiple sources such as a St. Edward’s merit scholarship, veteran’s tuition assistance program, ROTC, Outside Private Scholarship, etc., the combined total will not exceed the student’s tuition.
+St. Edward’s merit scholarships may be reduced or canceled by other funding provided to the student that is designated as tuition assistance.

 Annual Eligibility Renewal Requirements